 - Take a photo of the bug and save the bug.
+There are many other bathroom bugs that can be mistaken for a bed bug.
 You can collect it on tape and then put it into the freezer; make sure to write the date you found the bug on the ziplock.
 Many pest control companies and K9 bed bug inspection companies will ID your bug over email.

 Get your bug correctly identified before jumping to conclusions.
 I have gone on many bed bug inspections where the bug the client found is not a bed bug.
 Other bugs commonly misidentified as a bed bug: bat bugs, spider beetles, carpet beetles, roach nymphs, swallow bugs, bird mites, booklice, or a pirate bug in the “anthocoroid” family.